-Interrupts can also be forced under software control; see the discussion of the IFC register in the section "Configuring Interrupts".
+Interrupts can also be forced under software control; see the discussion of the IFC register below.

 Because of the efficient stack and program sequencer, there is no latency (beyond synchronization delay) when processing unmasked interrupts, even when interrupting DO UNTIL loops.
 Nesting of interrupts allows higher-priority interrupts to interrupt any lower-priority interrupt service routines that may currently be executing, also with no additional latency.